House Votes to End Iran War Authorization

 How foreign rivals are likely to frame this story.
 Not presented as fact and does not reflect the views of AFBytes.

-Iranian state media is likely to present the vote as evidence of U.S. domestic divisions over regional policy.
+Iranian officials would likely present the vote as evidence of U.S. domestic division limiting further military action.

 AFBytes analysis is AI-assisted and generated from source metadata, article summaries, and topic context.
 It is intended to help readers think through implications, not replace the original reporting from theweek.com.
 See our AI and Summary Disclosure for details.